bbatton/Basic_Epoch_Build/README.md

 1. First start up xamp and turn on the apache server and mySQL server.
 Now to start your server launch the DayZ_Epoch_instance_11_Chernarus.bat file and then the BEC control Epoch.bat file.
 Your server should now be running and BEC will restart the server at 3am 6am 9am 12pm 3pm 6pm 9pm 12am.

-#### CONGRATS EPOCH BUILD v1.0 "ISENGARD MINES" INSTALL IS NOW COMPLETE!!!
+#### CONGRATS EPOCH BUILD v1.1 "Forest" INSTALL IS NOW COMPLETE!!!

 # Updating To New Release

-1. Updating is made pretty easy with these builds all you have to do is read the change log for each release so see what has been updated and then drag and drop those new files or folders into your install.
+1. Updating is made pretty easy with these builds all you have to do is read the change log for each release so see what has been updated and then drag and drop those new files or folders into your install after deleted the old ones that have been changed.

 1. It is not suggested that you just copy over the entire new release and let it overwrite your old release files as that will make you have to go through this read me all over again configuring all the addons.
 So it is best to only overwrite what has changed for the newer releases.